 So, which stock is a better buy right now?

 Although Zynga appears to be going in the right direction under Gibeau, Activision Blizzard appears to be the better investment today despite its challenges.
 This is due to it being more established in the gaming space with a diversified revenue stream and a larger mobile segment.

 Gaming is just one of the top industries investors are piling into, find other lucrative investment opportunities by using MyWallSt’s shortlist of market-beating stocks.
-Start your free trial today.
+Start your free access today.

 Contributing Writer at MyWallSt

 Colm's favorite stock is Virgin Galactic as it is representative of his visions for our world in the future.